centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 doesn't exist in PATH or is not installed.

-Depending on how the check is performed (locally or remotely), make sure that the utility the plugin uses is available to your monitoring user.
+Depending on how the check is performed (locally or remotely), make sure that the utility the Plugin uses is available to your monitoring user.

 ### UNKNOWN: Command error: Host key verification failed.